 Coloured Pallet Wrap

 Coloured pallet wrap offers a number of benefits, the first being to quickly and visually identify different ranges of products – ideal for items that may be stored high up in warehouse facilities.
 It can also disguise valuable and sought-after items during transit to deter tampering of the packaging.
 Blue pallet wrap is often used for edible goods as it is food industry approved.

 Printed pallet wrap can also be used to stir up interest when launching a new product.
 Allowing customers to continue guessing what it might be or to build the brand awareness.

 The obvious benefit of using pallet wrap is to secure palletised products during transit, ensuring that they stay together.
 Other advantages include the protection it offers from harmful elements such as dust, rust and moisture.
-Our pallet wrap is also 100% recyclable – something highly important to today’s consumers.
+Our pallet wrap is also 100% recyclable – something highly important to today’s consumers and very important to abiding with the Government’s plastic packaging tax.
 Using pallet wrap is also a cheaper alternative to strapping, the equipment needed is cheaper and it requires less manpower.